Skip to Main Content

 A guide for instructors and other staff on how to set up course resource lists in Canvas.

-Add items to a list
+Add items to your list

 Add items such as books, articles, chapters, films, web sites, documents, etc. to your list.
 Any items not already owned by the library, we will try to purchase.
 There are several ways to add items to your list.

-Add items from the Library Catalog and Library Search
+Add items from the Library Catalog

 screenshot of catalog item with course resources button